Dogs and fur stains

 Most people who own a dog, particularly one with white fur, will be familiar with the issue of fur staining.
 Patches of fur in certain areas of the body turning red or brown and growing darker in colour over time.

 Thankfully, this discolouration itself doesn’t cause your dog any harm – it’s merely a cosmetic issue.
-However, it can be a symptom of an underlying health problem.
+However, fur stains can be a symptom of an underlying health conditions.

 The chemistry of it all